 Management of Stock Cooperatives (Co-op housing)

 When it comes to the management of stock cooperatives (co-ops) anywhere in Southern California, you are in good hands with Coast Management of California.
-The owner of our firm, Michael Chulak, has managed cooperatives and has represented cooperatives as an attorney for more than 22 years.
+The president of our firm, Michael Chulak, has managed cooperatives and has represented cooperatives as an attorney for more than 22 years.
 Michael has also provided valuable training to several of our managers regarding California cooperatives.

 In California, a stock cooperative, co-op, or housing co-op, is defined as a common interest development in which the buyer acquires a separate interest which is the exclusive right to occupy a portion of the property, and a share of shock or a certificate of membership, in a non-profit corporation that holds title to the property.
 All of the shareholders or members have the non-exclusive right to use the common property, subject to corporate bylaws and an occupancy agreement or proprietary lease.
 By law, coops are real estate which means an owner has the right to deduct interest and real estate taxes paid on their federal and state tax returns.